Vivek-04022001/documentation/docs/backend/upgrading/troubleshooting.md

 ## Report a bug

-Once you have investigated, analyzed, identified, and confirmed the cause of your problem, and you are convinced it is a bug, go to the appropriate bug tracker and report it.
+Once you have investigated, analyzed, identified, and confirmed the cause of your problem, and you are convinced it's a bug, go to the appropriate bug tracker and report it.

 -   Add-ons: the README usually tells how to report bugs.
 -   [Plone issue tracker](https://github.com/plone/Products.CMFPlone/issues).